cbp123/EncryptedJsonConfigProvider.Core/README.md

 # EncryptedJsonConfigProvider.Core

-This provider can be used in a .NET Core application in which you wish to store configuration settings in an encrypted JSON file on disk, and then load them into your IConfigurationRoot using the Microsoft.Extensions.Configuration library.
+This code can be used in a .NET Core application in which you wish to store configuration settings in an encrypted JSON file on disk, and then load the settings into an IConfigurationRoot using the Microsoft.Extensions.Configuration library.
+At runtime you would require your users to enter a password in order to decrypt the configuration.

-Typically, at runtime you would require your users to enter a password in order to decrypt the configuration.
+A separate console application (EncryptedSettingsManager) is included that can be used for performing the encryption, and for decrypting the contents of the JSON file so that it can be edited.

-Note that this approach is not 100% secure.
-However I believe there are a few use cases where this approach will be appropriate and more robust than other alternatives.
-I am keen to here the developer's communities insights into what vulnerabilities exist, so feel free to raise any issues.
+Note that while this approach is not 100% secure, I believe there are a few use cases where it will be appropriate and more robust than other common alternatives.
+I am keen to here the developer community's insights into what vulnerabilities exist, so feel free to raise as issues.

 ## Before using

-The salt used for encryption is currently hardcoded in the code (see https://github.com/cbp123/EncryptedJsonConfigProvider.Core/blob/master/EncryptedConfiguration/Constants.cs).
-I suggest that you change this salt to something else (any random letters or numbers will work).
-I am still thinking of the best way to have the salt supplied to the application in a convenient manner.
+The salt used for encryption is currently hardcoded as constant (see https://github.com/cbp123/EncryptedJsonConfigProvider.Core/blob/master/EncryptedConfiguration/Constants.cs).
+I suggest that you change this salt to something else (any random letters or numbers will work, or alternatively I have included a utility in EncryptedSettingsManager that will generate one for you).
+I am still trying to work out the best way to have the salt supplied to the application in a convenient manner.

 ## Usage example